Flatbush Avenue station (Connecticut)

 Flatbush Avenue is a bus rapid transit station on the CTfastrak line, located near the intersection of Flatbush Avenue and New Park Avenue in West Hartford, Connecticut.
 It opened with the line on March 28, 2015.
 The station consists of one island platform to the side of the busway, with passing lanes to allow express buses to pass buses stopped at the station.
-A CTrail Hartford Line commuter rail platform is planned to open in 2022 under the name West Hartford.
+A CTrail Hartford Line commuter rail platform was planned to open in 2022 under the name West Hartford.

 Railroad history

 The New York and New England Railroad (and predecessor Hartford, Providence and Fishkill Railroad) operated a station named Charter Oak Park at Oakwood Street slightly to the south, serving the Charter Oak Park racing track and the Luna Park recreation area.
 It opened with the track in 1874, was rebuilt in 1900, and likely closed with the racetrack in 1940.
 The New Haven Railroad had an adjacent Oakwood station on its parallel Springfield Line; it opened in 1874 and was closed in the late 1890s after the New Haven's purchase of the NY&NE rendered it redundant.